Andrei Bubnov: In the Soviet Union

-After the war he joined the Moscow Party Committee and became a member of the Left Opposition.

-He was not always orthodox: The Party noted that he was with the "left-wing" in 1918, the "Democratic Centralists" in 1920–1, and the Trotskyites in 1923, when he signed their Declaration of 46.
-In January 1924, however, he switched to supporting Joseph Stalin and was rewarded by being appointed as Head of Political Control of the Red Army.
-From the 13th (1924) to 17th (1934) Party Conferences, he was elected to the central committee.
+Bubnov's last act as an oppositionist was to sign the Declaration of 46 in October 1923, which was a call for greater party democracy.
+The Declaration was organised and penned by future members of the Left Opposition, who supported Trotsky in the power struggle that followed Lenin's death.
+In January 1924, while Lenin was incapacitated by a stroke, the head of the Workers' and Peasants' Red Army's Political Directorate, Vladimir Antonov-Ovseenko, an ardent Trotsky supporter, was sacked.
+Bubnov was appointed in his place, despite his past as a left oppositionist.
+From then on, he was a reliable supporter of Stalin.
+In May 1924, he was restored to full membership of the Central Committee, which he retained until his arrest.
+In April–December 1925, he was the Secretary of the Central Committee, and after that in January 1926–June 1930, he was a candidate member of the Secretariat of the Central Committee.
+In 1924–29, he was a member of the Orgburo.

+Early in 1926, Bubnov was appointed head of a Soviet delegation to China, to investigate what seemed to be a breakdown in relations with the Chinese military authorities.
+He travelled under the name Ivanovsky, taking extraordinary precautions to hide his identity.
 Following the Canton Coup on 20 March 1926, he worked out an agreement with the new Nationalist leader Chiang Kai-shek.
 He then worked with Grigori Voitinsky and Fedor Raskolnikov on the "Preliminary Theses on the Situation in China", which was presented to the ECCI in November and December of that year.

-In 1929, he replaced Lunacharsky as People's Commissar for Education.
+In 1929, he replaced Lunacharsky as People's Commissar for Education, staying in this role till his arrest in October 1937.
 As Commissar for Education, he ended the period of progressive, experimental educational practices and switched the emphasis to training in practical industrial skills.
 It was in this capacity that he attended the First All-Russian Museum Congress held in Moscow in December 1930.